hphelion/documentation/moonshot/prepare.supportmatrix.md

 </script>

 <p style="font-size: small;"> <a href="/cloudos/moonshot/prepare/releasenotes">&#9664; PREV</a> | <a href="/cloudos/moonshot/">&#9650; UP</a> | NEXT &#9654; </p>

 # HP Cloud OS for Moonshot: Supported Hardware and Software

 This document is an overview of the supported hardware and software for the HP Cloud OS for Moonshot Version 1.0, including information for setting up your hardware and software.
-For the performance and stability of the HP Cloud OS for Moonshot environment, it is important for you to meet the minimum recommendations for memory, processors, and disk space for each of the components.
+For the performance and stability of your HP Cloud OS for Moonshot environment, you must meet the minimum recommendations.

-In the following sections, we list the minimum recommendations for memory, processors and disk space for each component when you are creating an HP Cloud OS for Moonshot environment.
+In the following sections, we list the recommendations for memory, processors and disk space for each component when you are creating an HP Cloud OS for Moonshot environment.

 **Note:** Be sure to reference the appropriate platform support matrix for each component product before you install.

 * [Server infrastructure](#server)